 David Dorfman, Founder of IDEAS Immersion and Vice President of American Friends of TAU USA Western Region claims that, “As Tel Aviv University continues to grow as a hotbed for tech entrepreneurs, this program is a special opportunity to bring together seasoned and budding talent from around the globe to collaborate and accelerate their ideas.
 We’re proud to host these students and work with an impressive lineup of investors and corporate sponsors as we work to further connect the Israeli and American tech communities.”

-Israelis are known for their ability to develop and initiate new ideas, but are weak in marketing and developing markets in the world.
+Israelis are known for their ability to develop and initiate new ideas, but are less strong in marketing and developing markets in the world.
 Many Israeli companies encounter a barrier that prevents them from penetrating a new market of an unknown and new business culture.
 Therefore, the ability to penetrate a new market and receive tips and advice from local people who speak the same language, on one hand, and on the other hand are known to be able to establish business, constitutes a distinct advantage.

 As part of the IDEAS Immersion Program, the students meet mentors from the business world throughout the United States.
 The uniqueness of the program brings the students together with mentors not only for the three-week visit duration, rather, they are accompanied throughout their studies for the high-education degree.

-Earlier this month, at a Friday evening Shabbat get together dinner with the group of entrepreneurs from Tel Aviv University program, hosted by the Asaf family, in the ambiance beauty of Malibu Point Dume, I met two of these mentors, Moti Asaf1 and Ofer Alon2, and I heard their most interesting vision.
+Earlier this month, at a Friday evening Shabbat get together dinner with the group of entrepreneurs from Tel Aviv University program, hosted by the Asaf family, in the ambiance beauty of Malibu Point Dume, I met two of these mentors, Moti Asaf1 and Ofer Alon2, and I heard their most interesting startup nation vision.

 “Our goal is to build a business community made of Tel Aviv University graduates, who succeeded in business in the United States and beyond.
 These businessmen will devote time to mentor the students from their studies’ starting point until they have established their first joint venture.
 The vast experience these TAU graduates have already accumulated in the United States and their ability to connect the budding entrepreneurs with the business world is an advantage for these entrepreneurs who have to deal with many complex issues,” Moti Asaf told me.